aanchalrai2501/sql-data-warehouse-project/README.md

 ## 🌟 About Me

  Hi there!
-I'm Aanchal Rai, a third year Mechanical engineering student interested in Dta analytics.
+I'm Aanchal Rai, a third year Mechanical engineering student at **NIT SURAT** interested in Dta analytics.
 I have a strong interest in data analytics, data architecture, and related fields.
 Passionate about leveraging data-driven insights to solve complex problems and optimize processes.
 Seeking opportunities to apply analytical skills and technical expertise in real-world projects.
  ## 🛡️ License

  This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and share this project with proper attribution.